sgclasher/agentblueprint/README.md

 # Agent Blueprint & Business AI Advisory Platform

-**🤖 AI Assistant Context:** This is a comprehensive business AI advisory platform built with Next.js, featuring ServiceNow agentic AI flow visualization, interactive AI transformation timelines, and client profile management with structured business intelligence framework.
+**🤖 AI Assistant Context:** This is a comprehensive business AI advisory platform built with Next.js, featuring agentic workflow visualization, interactive AI transformation timelines, and client profile management with structured business intelligence framework.
 The platform serves as a sophisticated business intelligence tool combining technical visualization capabilities with comprehensive data collection and strategic planning tools.
 Core technologies: Next.js 14, React 18, ReactFlow, Zustand, Dagre, Supabase.
 Design inspired by ai-2027.com with modern dark themes and floating UI elements.

 **🎯 Current State:** Production-ready platform with **a comprehensive admin interface for external service credential management** and **a production-grade security architecture**.
 Features a **centralized, provider-agnostic `aiService`** (with implementations for OpenAI, Google Gemini, and Anthropic Claude) and **intelligent database-backed timeline caching**.
 The platform's credential management system is built to support multiple AI providers and CRM systems. **✅ Complete Admin Interface**: Users can securely add, test, and manage credentials for multiple services through a professional admin dashboard at `/admin`. **✅ Dynamic Model Refresh**: One-click refresh button in admin UI fetches latest available models from all AI providers with intelligent caching and rate limiting, no API keys required. **✅ Production Security**: Application-level authentication with JWT verification, user-scoped data access, AES-256-GCM credential encryption, and service role database operations following industry best practices. **✅ Timeline Intelligence**: AI-generated timelines are now highly specific and relevant, thanks to advanced prompt engineering that leverages the full context of client profiles.
 Database-backed caching provides 80-90% cost reduction with instant loading for repeated requests. **✅ ALL THREE AI PROVIDERS FULLY OPERATIONAL**: Complete support for **OpenAI GPT-4o & o1 series**, **Google Gemini 2.5 Pro Preview**, and **Anthropic Claude Sonnet 4** with seamless provider switching and robust timeline generation across all major AI providers. **Client profiles are exclusively stored in Supabase** with complete user authentication and data isolation. **Enhanced UX Features**: The timeline view is now robust, with fixes for all known rendering and scrolling bugs.
 The platform features **consistent professional theming** and a polished user experience. **✅ Code Health**: Recent refactoring has improved code consistency, removed component duplication, and fixed bugs related to caching and API authentication, resulting in a more stable and maintainable codebase.
 Architecture includes robust service layers, secure multi-user authentication, and production-ready credential management. **✅ Provider Selection UI Complete**: Users can now dynamically select their preferred AI provider from a dropdown menu in the timeline interface, with full support for the latest models including **Gemini 2.5 Pro Preview**, **OpenAI GPT-4o**, and **Claude Sonnet 4**.